 Intellectual property rights protect the formulation of a work.
 It does not protect the ideas, knowledge or methods.
 The protection of an idea or method as a solution of a technical problem goes through patenting.
 A patent gives the owner economic exclusive rights to own an invention for a limited period of time.
-See The Norwegian Industrial Property Office for more information.
+See The Norwegian Industrial Property Office (opens new window) for more information.

 Creators are responsible for ensuring that the contents of their work comply with ethical guidelines, unless there are specifically applicable guidelines that transfer this duty to others.
 In general the Copyright Act grants the creator of a work exclusive control, including the right to restrict access.
 Hence, the student or the researcher has the final responsibility to decide whether making their work freely available may conflict with patent considerations or further publication.
 In any event it is advisable to carefully consider the advice of supervisors and fellow researchers.
 Preferably, research papers should be written in a way that avoids having to restrict access to them.